 Lower Body Lift

 Lower body lifts tighten thighs and buttocks by removing excess tissue from the lateral hips and inner thighs.
-A lower body lift helps complete your body's transformation after significant weight loss.
-In Washington, D.C., Dr. Paul G. Ruff IV often combines a tummy tuck or liposuction with lower body surgery to remove saggy and unattractive skin.
+A lower body lift helps complete your body’s transformation after significant weight loss.
+In Washington, D.C., Dr. Paul G. Ruff IV, Dr. Ramineni or one of our Board Certifies Plastic Surgeons often combines a tummy tuck or liposuction with lower body surgery to remove saggy and unattractive skin.

 If you live in Alexandria, Reston, or the surrounding region and have undergone bariatric surgery, request a consultation to talk with Dr. Ruff about lower body surgery.
 Or call our office at (202) 785-4187 and a member of our knowledgeable staff will schedule a consultation

 Are You a Good Candidate for a Lower Body Lift?